shivansh-77/simple-places-wordpress-plugin/README.md

 # 🗺️ Simple Places – WordPress Plugin

-A minimal WordPress plugin built by **Shruti Sharma**, showing real engineering fundamentals — not just code snippets.
+A minimal WordPress plugin built by **Shivansh Bajpai**, showing real engineering fundamentals — not just code snippets.

 > Adds a custom post type **"Place"** with Latitude & Longitude fields, and a shortcode `[simple_places]` that lists them beautifully.